SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

             println("The text from after the splitter is '\(secondPart)'") }
     <<< The text from after the splitter is 'world'
+    /// prints "The text from after the splitter is 'world'"

 Alternatively, you can decompose the tuple into multiple named values as part of the function return value assignment: